-Nasturtiums, both bush and vine types, are hardy annuals in Zones 4-8.
-And if you’re gardening in Zones 9-11, it’s possible these tasty edible plants will overwinter as perennials.
+Nasturtiums, both bush and vine types, are hardy annuals in Zones 4 to 8.
+And if you’re gardening in Zones 9 to 11, it’s possible these tasty edible plants will overwinter as perennials.
 Either way, they self-seed readily as well.

 Even if you’ve only got a container or two of growing space, you can still start nasturtiums in average to poor soil after all danger of frost has passed.

-They’ll germinate in 10-14 days, and produce true leaves for you to nibble on a week or two later.
+They’ll germinate in 10 to 14 days, and produce true leaves for you to nibble on a week or two later.

-As the plants continue to grow, you’ll also be able to eat the blooms, but they typically take 30-52 days to flower.
+As the plants continue to grow, you’ll also be able to eat the blooms, but they typically take 30 to 52 days to flower.

 At the end of the season, after flowering, you can collect the seed pods and pickle them – they have a taste similar to capers.

 In general, dwarf bush varieties grow edible leaves more quickly and bloom earlier than their vining counterparts.

 But vining nasturtiums, like the ‘Troika Red’ cultivar available from Burpee, can climb up to six feet, which means they produce more edible leaves over time – perfect for summer salads.